 Biofuels - Brickworks has long-since used biogas and sawdust for renewable energy generation.
-The Alternative Fuels Program saw Brickworks Australia achieve 11% energy use composition of biofuels in FY23.
-In 2023 our plant at Rochedale commenced using small amounts of sawdust as onboard fuel which replaces some of the energy traditionally provided by natural gas.
+The Alternative Fuels Program saw Brickworks Australia achieve 11% energy use composition of biofuels in FY24.
+In 2024 multiple plants were investigating trialling using small amounts of various biofuels as onboard fuel which replaces some of the energy traditionally provided by natural gas.

 Landfill gas - Austral Bricks Horsley Park, NSW, Plant 21 has used landfill gas since 2013.
 The combustion of landfill gas emits 10 times less carbon than natural gas.
-Horsley Park used 171,000 GJ of landfill gas throughout the year, preventing approximately 7,700 tonnes of carbon emissions.
+Horsley Park used 107,000 GJ of landfill gas throughout the year, preventing approximately 4,800 tonnes of carbon emissions.

 Sawdust Sawdust is the main fuel source at Austral Bricks Longford, Tas and is a waste acquired from various Tasmanian sawmills.
-The site used 11,970 tonnes or 124,500 GJ of sawdust throughout the year.
-While the use of sawdust is less energy efficient than natural gas, its bioenergy component means that net carbon emissions from the combustion of sawdust is 40 times lower than natural gas avoiding 6,260 tonnes of greenhouse gas emissions.
+The site used 119,000 GJ of sawdust throughout the year.
+While the use of sawdust is less energy efficient than natural gas, its bioenergy component means that net carbon emissions from the combustion of sawdust is 40 times lower than natural gas avoiding 6,000 tonnes of greenhouse gas emissions.